Successful Entrepreneurs Are “Ideal Clients” For Accountants

 This is due to the fact they are the engines of private wealth creation, especially extreme private wealth creations.

-Not only are successful businesses the primary source of private wealth creation, successful business owners require and seek out an often-broad array of expertise.
-Moreover, they will usually pay, and pay well, for high quality advice.
+Not only are successful businesses the primary source of private wealth creation, but successful business owners also require and seek out an often-broad array of expertise.
+Moreover, they will usually pay, and pay well, for high-quality advice.
 Successful business owners include: